arangodb/docs-hugo/site/content/3.12/develop/javascript-api/fs.md

 ### chmod

-sets file permissions of specified files (non windows only) `fs.chmod(path, mode)`
+sets file permissions of specified files `fs.chmod(path, mode)`

 where `mode` is a string with a leading zero matching the `OCTAL-MODE` as explained